A Guide to Filing a Claim for Defamation of Character NY

 According to the law, statements have to harm your reputation to be considered defamation of character in NY.
 The statements’ content also needs to be evaluated to tell whether it constitutes defamation.
 Note that opinions may not count; in fact, the First Amendment of the United States Constitution protects most opinion statements which are speech.
 A defamatory statement has to be false to count.
 A statement that harms your reputation may not constitute defamation if it’s true.

-A local attorney can help you determine if your case meets the grounds for suing for defamation of character in NY.
+Whether you are a public or private figure, a local attorney understanding New York defamation laws can help you determine if your case meets the grounds for suing for defamation of character in New York courts.
 If so, they will proceed to represent you in your court case.

 Process of Suing for Defamation of Character in NY